sean4500/util/README.md

 # Utilities
-This is a library of utilities I find useful for my daily work.
+This is a small library of utilities I find useful for my daily work.
 Some are unique, some aren't - feel free to use or modify them at your own risk.

 ## Tinify
 Simple tool to optimize images for the web directly from your command line.
 Uses the Tinify API - you'll have to provide your own API key.
-What I do is add an alias in my .zshrc file to make it easy to call.
-Don't forget your API key!

-For example:
+Add alias in `~/.zshrc`
 ```sh
 # Tinify alias
 alias tinify='path/to/tinify.sh'